airshipit/treasuremap/doc/source/authoring_and_deployment.rst

 **Undercloud/Overcloud**: Terms used to distinguish which cloud is deployed on top of the other.
-In Airship sites, OpenStack (overcloud) is deployed on top of Kubernetes (underlcoud).
+In Airship sites, OpenStack (overcloud) is deployed on top of Kubernetes (undercloud).

 **Airship**: A specific implementation of OpenStack Helm charts onto kubernetes, the deployment of which is the primary focus of this document.